 With the introduction of the Affordable Care Act, millions of Americans suddenly had new options for health insurance coverage that was once out of their budget or denied to them based on a pre-existing condition.
 Yet even the best health insurance plans can’t cover every single cost related to a hospital stay, and almost every plan includes at least a few exclusions and coverage limits.
 And don’t forget about deductibles, the amount of money you’re expected to pay before your insurance company starts picking up the bills.
 Reasonable hospital costs would make this a minor inconvenience, but today’s hospital bills are far from reasonable.
-These five astronomically expensive hospital stays will convince you to take out a hospital indemnity plan, a secondary form of insurance that provides fixed reimbursements based on the length of stay.
+These five astronomically expensive hospital stays will convince you to take out a Travel Club with Hospital Indemnity Benefits plan, a secondary form of insurance that provides fixed reimbursements based on the length of stay.

 The $9.2 Million Bill Believed to be the Biggest